These Easy Strawberries n’ Cream Phyllo Shells are a quick NO BAKE phyllo cup dessert that tastes like strawberry cheesecake!

 Over the years, I have experimented more and more with phyllo (filo) dough and realized that there are so many possibilities!
 Some easy and some….not so much.
 The phyllo cups I used for this recipe, make working with phyllo so fun!
-You WILL enjoy making this dessert rather than getting frustrated and throwing the phyllo across the kitchen..which I have done before..
+You have the option to make your own phyllo cups or purchase the store-bought ones!
+Either way, these are easy to make but look like they took hours!

 If you are still wondering, “How do I use phyllo puff pastry sheets?” keep reading!